COOL-cohort/COOL/README.md

 #### Execute queries

-We have given an example for cohort query processing in [CohortLoader.java](cool-core/src/main/java/com/nus/cool/loader/CohortLoader.java).
+We provide an example for cohort query processing in [CohortLoader.java](cool-core/src/main/java/com/nus/cool/loader/CohortLoader.java).

 There are two types of queries in COOL.
 The first one includes two steps.